gwastro/pycbc/docs/ahope/template_bank.rst

 .. command-output:: pycbc_geom_nonspinbank --help

-Of these options ahope will automatically add the following, which are unique fo r each job. **DO NOT ADD THESE OPTIONS IN THE CONFIGURATION FILE**.
+Of these options the workflow module will automatically add the following, which are unique fo r each job. **DO NOT ADD THESE OPTIONS IN THE CONFIGURATION FILE**.

 * --gps-start-time